largeBIGsnooze/sins2-blender-extension/README.md

 - **HDRi Strength**: Environment lighting intensity and background image if solid

 ## Credits
-- Stardock and Ironclad for `Meshbuilder.exe` from their modding tools repository
+- Stardock and Ironclad for `Meshbuilder.exe` and `ConvertData_Rebellion.exe` from their modding tools repository

 https://github.com/StardockCorp/sins2modtools